 A study guide is included.
 If you are interested in getting CISSP certified, starting with Security+ is advisable.
 Prior to moving on to CISSP, taking CCNA Security gives you more depth and understanding of network security.

-Two years of networking experience in a professional environment with emphasis on security.
-Network+ certification or equivalent knowledge and experience is also highly recommended.
+Two years of IT administration experience in a professional environment with emphasis on security

 Certification exam is not included.